AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 are declared in the :ada:`Inner_Block`.

 When we try to compile this code, we get two compilation errors due to violation of accessibility rules.
-Let's now discuss what is the problem that the accessibility rules are preventing in each case.
+Let's now discuss these accessibility rules in terms of lifetime, and see which problems they are preventing in each case.

 1. In the :ada:`A1 := I_Var_2'Access` assignment, the main problem is that
    :ada:`A1` has a longer lifetime than :ada:`I_Var_2`.
 After the